SUBMISSIONS FOR THE LITTLE REBELS AWARD 2020 ARE NOW CLOSED. THE SHORTLIST WILL BE REVEALED IN APRIL 2020.

 London E15 2SP

 A total of approximately six books will be shortlisted and forwarded to the judges.
-Additional copies (up to ten) of the shortlisted books will be requested at this stage.
+Additional copies (up to twelve) of the shortlisted books will be requested at this stage.

 There is no entry fee for nominated titles but publishers will be asked for £50 per shortlisted title as a contribution to marketing costs.